shadowshotYT/food_ordering_react_native/README.md

 Food Ordering App using React Native

-This full-stack food delivery app, which was created using React Native, TypeScript, and Tailwind CSS, has Google Authentication, dynamic search and filters, cart capabilities, and seamless navigation.
-It uses contemporary UI/UX best practices to provide a responsive, scalable, and user-friendly interface, supported by Appwrite for database, file storage, and backend functions.
+This full-stack food delivery app which has been created using React Native, TypeScript, Tailwind CSS, Google Authentication, dynamic search and filters, cart capabilities, and seamless navigation.
+It uses contemporary UI/UX best practices to provide a responsive, scalable, and user-friendly interface, supported by Appwrite for database, file storage and backend functions.

 ⚙️ Tech Stack
 - Appwrite